zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.3.9 =
+Minor feature improvement: pre-fill message form with e-mail, first name, and last name of a logged in WP user.
+= 0.3.8 =
+Bugfix to make this feature work: disable the success message after a successful file upload, via hide_upload_success_message="True".
 = 0.3.7 =
 You can now use the shortcode also to only allow downloads via allow_upload="False".
 Thereby, you can, for example, place one cloudwok shortcode on a page that only allows uploading and another shortocde on a page that only allows downloading.
 Both shortcodes can reference the same wok id (i.e., the same Dropbox or Google Drive folder).
 = 0.3.6 =